Integrations > Computer AI Agents

 : The JSONC schema defined above (from Tallyfy).

-- Skyvern’s Planner Agent analyzes the task, the Actor Agent locates the product, and the Data Extraction Agent extracts the price and stock status according to the schema.
+- Skyvern’s Planner Agent figures out what to do.
+The Actor Agent navigates to find the product.
+The Data Extraction Agent pulls the price and stock info.

 {"product_name": "MegaWidget Advanced", "price": "$99.99", "stock_status": "In Stock"}

-- State-of-the-Art Performance: With 85.8% accuracy on WebVoyager benchmark, Skyvern 2.0 leads the industry in browser automation capabilities.
+- State-of-the-Art Performance: That 85.8% accuracy on WebVoyager?
+Best in the industry right now.

-- Resource Requirements for Self-Hosting: Running LLMs and browser automation locally can be resource-intensive (CPU, RAM, GPU if using local vision models).
-Ensure your self-hosting environment is adequately provisioned.
+- Resource Requirements for Self-Hosting: Running LLMs and browser automation locally?
+You’ll need serious hardware - plenty of CPU, RAM, and maybe a GPU if you’re using local vision models.

 Computer Ai Agents > AI Agent Vendors